-Background and Objectives: Study aim was to determine the levels and barriers of the Nutrition Care Process (NCP), a practical method of individualized nutrition support.
-Methods and Study Design: Delegate of registered dietitians (RDs) from acute-care hospitals answered our nationwide web-based questionnaire (April-June, 2023) to determine the implementation status of screening, assessment, intervention (including planning), and monitoring (components of the NCP).
+Background and Objectives: Study aim was to determine the levels of and barriers of the Nutrition Care Process (NCP), a practical method of individualized nutrition support.
+Methods and Study Design: The delegate of registered dieticians (RDs) from acute-care hospitals answered our nationwide web-based questionnaire (April-June, 2023) to determine the implementation status of Screening, Assessment, Intervention (including Planning), and Monitoring (components of the NCP).
 Results: Of 5,378 institutions contacted, 905 (16.8%) responded.
-For Screening, 80.0% screened all inpatients: primary personnel in charge were RDs (57.6%); the most used screening tool was Subjective Global Assessment (SGA) (49.2%).
-For Assessment, 66.1% assessed all inpatients: food intake (93.3%) was most evaluated whereas muscle mass and strength (13.0%, 8.8%) were least evaluated.
-For Intervention, 43.9% did so within 48h of hospital admission: oral nutritional supplement (92.9%) was the most common RDs intervention and parenteral nutrition (29.9%) was used less.
-For Monitoring, 18.5% of institutions had monitoring frequency of ≥ 3 times/week whilst 23.0% had monitoring less than once a week for severely malnourished patients.
-Energy and protein intake (93.7%, 84.3%) were most monitored and lipid intake (30.1%) was less monitored.
-Conclusions: Barriers of NCP included inefficient staffing systems and unsuitable tools in Screening, inaccurate patient targeting and lack of important evaluation items in Assessment, delayed timing and incomplete contents in Intervention, and inadequate frequency and lack of important evaluation items in Monitoring.
-An increase in RDs staffing in acute-care general wards, widespread NCP instruction manuals, and education about the tools and evaluation items utilized in nutritional management are possible solutions.
+For the Screening, 80.0% screened all inpatients: the primary personnel in charge, RDs (57.6%); the most used screening tool, the Subjective Global Assessment (SGA) (49.2%).
+For the Assessment, 66.1% assessed all inpatients: most evaluated, food intake (93.3%); least evaluated, muscle mass and strength (13.0%, 8.8%).
+For the Intervention, 43.9% did so within 48 hours of hospital admission: the most often RDs' intervention, oral nutritional supplement (92.9%); less intervention, parenteral nutrition (29.9%).
+For the Monitoring, 18.5% of institutions had it ≥ 3 times/week and 23.0% had it less than once a week for severely malnourished patients: most monitored, energy and protein intake (93.7%, 84.3%); less monitored, lipid dose (30.1%).
+Conclusions: The barriers of NCP were inefficient staffing systems and unsuitable tools in Screening, inaccurate patient targeting and lack of important evaluation items in Assessment, delayed timing and incomplete contents in Intervention, and inadequate frequency and lack of important evaluation items in Monitoring.
+An increase in RDs' staffing in acute-care general wards, widespread NCP instruction manuals, and education about the tools and evaluation items in nutritional management were the possible solutions.